jsalinasf/cheat_sheets/kubernetesCommands.md

 **Cluster Roles and Cluster Role Bindings are used for CLUSTER SCOPED resources**

+**Cluster Roles and Cluster Role Bindings can also be used for NAMESPACED resources as well, across ALL-NAMESPACES!**

-Cluster Roles and Cluter Roles Bindings work with Cluster Scoped Resources only.
+Cluster Roles and Cluter Roles Bindings work with Cluster Scoped Resources and NameSpaced resources.

 Cluster Scoped Resources are: nodes, PV(persistant volumes), clusterroles, clusterrolesbindings, certificatesigningrequests, namespaces